Moments of primes in progressions to a large modulus: Acknowledgements

 \section{Acknowledgements}

 The author is grateful to Andrew Granville for his advice and encouragement.
-He would also like to thank Cihan Sabuncu for helpful comments.
-The final part of the work was supported by the Swedish Research Council under grant no. 2016-06596 while the author was in residence at Institut Mittag-Leffler in Djursholm, Sweden during the semester of Winter 2024.
+He would also like to thank Brad Rodgers, Cihan Sabuncu, and the anonymous referees for their valuable comments.
+The latter part of this work was supported by the Swedish Research Council under grant no. 2016-06596 while the author was in residence at Institut Mittag-Leffler in Djursholm, Sweden during the semester of Winter 2024.